MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 A better starting point is to think in terms of expected return, variance, correlation, and capital allocation.

 [Weapons of Mass Instruction](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/PortMNG)

+## Techbros, unite!

+On a more serious note:

+For those who want to go deeper into the challenge, it helps to understand what the system actually looks like so we can approach it as if it were a simplified version of a real market.

+As with any trading simulation, a few things are worth keeping in mind:

+1. We are the trader, and we are competing against other traders — in this case, bots.
+2. There is a matching engine, much like on a real exchange.
+3. From the exchange data and messages, you can reconstruct the order book.
+At the moment, it is only 3 levels deep.
+4. This is also where it stops being fully realistic: your orders do not appear to affect the bots beyond the decisions they are already making.
+There is no psychological component or adaptive market behaviour on the other side.

+The dataset provided by the exchange contains only price and volume.
+That means you cannot identify who is placing which orders or build strategies around specific counterparties.

+Everything beyond that is essentially your own trading shop setup.

+We have effectively unlimited capital, but performance is measured by PnL, which is at least familiar territory.
+Given that, it makes sense to approach the challenge as scientifically and systematically as possible.

+A few technical principles are worth considering:

+1. Keep memory usage and computation time as efficient as possible.
+2. Maintain strong internal control over inventory, risk, current PnL, exposures, executions, forecasting, signal quality, and anything else that matters to your process.
+3. Build something generalisable.
+Yes, you *can* hand-tailor strategies for every tiny scenario and hard-code edge cases all over the place, and some teams did exactly that last year.
+But for most people, that is not the best lesson to take away from this.

+Try not to build nonsense.

+You are not coding tomorrow’s market prices in advance.
+A better approach is to build a general framework that actually makes sense and could still be useful outside the competition.
+Use sensible tools: estimate mid-prices, fit simple models, test ideas properly.

+Use something like a linear regression for mid-price prediction.

+Do not write:
+“at time t = 10, mid-price = 100”
+“at time t = 101, mid-price = 103.5”

+That is not modelling.
+That is just hard-coded fantasy.